 - Test Backup Archive Integrity: Make sure old backups are not corrupted or missing.

-- Verify Backups: Make sure current backup is complete and able to open.
+- Verify Backups: Make sure the current backup is complete and able to open.

-- Check Remote Management Tools: Check function of tools used to remotely manage the server.
+- Check Remote Management Tools: Check the function of tools used to remotely manage the server.

-- Check Server Utilization: Check server’s hard drive usage, including storage, and delete what isn’t necessary.
+- Check Server Utilization: Check the server’s hard drive usage, including storage, and delete what isn’t necessary.

-- Hardware Errors Checked: Issues that have arisen related to software must be checked and resolved.
+- Hardware Errors Checked: Issues that have arisen related to the software must be checked and resolved.

-- Check Disk Usage: Check percentage of storage in use compared to capacity.
+- Check Disk Usage: Check the percentage of storage in use compared to capacity.